babylonhealth/ios-playbook/README.md

 At Babylon, we firmly believe that **transparency** is a core value that should be present in everything we do.
 This playbook embodies that value by giving an overview on how we work:

 1. Who's in the team.
-2. Which squad each individual belongs to and availability.
+2. Which squad each individual belongs to, and its availability.
 3. OSS maintained projects.
 4. Release process.
 5. Technical documents.